Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 - The date of submission.

-All copies of theses, whether for the purpose of examination or for deposit in libraries, shall be presented in permanent and legible form in typescript or print and the characters employed in the main text (but not necessarily in illustrations, maps etc.) shall be not less than 12pt; characters employed in all other texts, notes, footnotes, etc. shall be not less than 10 pt.
-Typing shall be of even quality with clear black characters and capable of photographic reproduction.
+The electronic copy of the thesis, whether for the purpose of examination or for deposit in libraries, shall be presented in permanent and legible form and the characters employed in the main text (but not necessarily in illustrations, maps etc.) shall be not less than 12pt; characters employed in all other texts, notes, footnotes, etc. shall be not less than 10pt.
+Typing shall be of even quality with clear black characters.

 -